BSc(Hons), PhD, GCLTHE

-While an undergraduate student I was taught and mentored by numerous gifted lecturers who ignited my interest in science.
+While Dr Ireland was an undergraduate student he was taught and mentored by numerous gifted lecturers who ignited his interest in science.
 To them, science wasn't remembering facts and figures from obscure textbooks.
 It wasn't advances in new technology.
 It was the study all things in nature that covered everything from the creation of the universe to the interaction of particles at the subatomic level.
-I was taught science at its core was asking questions that hadn't been asked before, generating hypothesis and testing those hypothesis.
-Because of this approach to my learning, I walked away from lectures feeling inspired.
-Later this would become a leading reason on why I would purse a research and teaching career.
+Science at its core was asking questions that hadn't been asked before, generating hypothesis and testing those hypothesis.
+Because of that approach to his learning he would walk away from lectures feeling inspired and would later lead to a career in academia where to could instil that same enthusiasm in his students.

-I have had a long standing interest in respiratory physiology, particular the behaviour of brainstem neurons from the hypoglossal nucleus.
+Dr Ireland has a long-standing interest in respiratory physiology, particular the behaviour of brainstem neurons from the hypoglossal nucleus.
 These motoneurons innervate the muscles of the tongue and play a crucial role in breathing particularly during inspiration where they contract to allow more air to enter the larynx and the lungs.
-Interestingly, during different behavioural states such as wakefulness and sleep, these motoneurons receive alternating levels of various monoamines such as serotonin, acetylcholine and norepinephrine.
+During different behavioural states such as wakefulness and sleep, these motoneurons receive alternating levels of various monoamines such as serotonin, acetylcholine and norepinephrine.
 Many breathing related disorders such as SIDS and OSA are thought to be due to dysfunctions in these respiratory related neurons.
-With our research laboratory (Orange campus) operational and the recent addition of a fixed-stage microscope I am looking forward to taking this research further at Charles Sturt.
+Since Dr Irelands appointment at CSU he has transitioned into the scholarship of teaching with several publications in science anxiety and the prevalence of academic misconduct in Australian healthcare students.